TobiasPSP/doneland_sources/Projects/ESPHome/Switches And Controlling Devices/SSD-based Switch Box/README.md

 <details><summary>The story behind this project...</summary><br/>

-Controlling *AC Devices* remotely can be a lot of fun and is very convenient, especially when you need to control devices in a lab (oscilloscope, soldering iron, fan, various lights and magnifying lights, 3d printer, filament heater, usb and bench power supplies, computer monitor, you name it...):
+Controlling *AC Devices* remotely can be a lot of fun and is very convenient, especially when you need to control devices in a lab (oscilloscope, soldering iron, fan, various lights and magnifying lights, 3d printer, filament heater, usb and bench power supplies, computer monitor, you name it...) or other hobby environment:

 Rather than searching for power buttons (often in inconvenient locations), simply turn devices on or off via  smartphone app, or create physical dashboards with all important power buttons snug together in one place.